(produced for Harvard University)

-If you are a DACA/TPS recipient, we strongly urge you not to leave the country after January 20, 2017.
+If you are a DACA recipient you are not currently eligible for Advance Parole.
+For TPS recipients, we strongly urge you to meet with an attorney before making plans to leave the country.
 DACA, TPS for certain countries, and advance parole are discretionary programs that may be withdrawn by the administration, and you may not be able to gain re-entry.
-If you have any questions about your particular case, please contact the Harvard Immigration and Refugee Clinical Program’s (HIRC) Staff Attorney, Jason Corral, before making your travel arrangements and before leaving the country.
-To make an appointment with Mr. Corral, please call the HIRC paralegal, Nilce Maldonado at 617-495-6648 or email her at firstname.lastname@example.org.
+As part of the administration’s decision to phase out DACA, it determined that it would no longer grant advance parole (i.e., a written assurance that the recipient may leave the country and reenter) to DACA participants.
+If you have any questions about your particular case, please contact the Harvard Immigration and Refugee Clinical Program before making your travel arrangements and before leaving the country.
+To make an appointment with Mr. Corral, please call the HIRC paralegal, Nilce Maldonado at 617-495-6648 or email her at email@example.com.

 I am an ally.
 How can I help?

-Bi-partisan legislation, called the BRIDGE Act, was recently introduced in Congress and would provide protection to DACA recipients.
-You can call your Congressperson and advocate for passage of the BRIDGE Act.
+Bi-partisan legislation, called the DREAM Act of 2017, has been introduced in Congress and would provide protection to DACA recipients.
+You can call your Congressperson and advocate for passage of the DREAM Act.
 For more information, see: